Johnny

 - Deterministic embeddings for predictable results

-- Full API compatibility
+- Full API compatibility with the production service

 import { MockMemoryService } from '@ticktockbent/johnny';